mahmoud717/microverse-TNW-clone/README.md

 ![](https://img.shields.io/badge/-Microverse%20projects-blueviolet)

-# Design Teardown project: replica of The Next Web website
+# Microverse building with responsive design project: replica of The Next Web website

 > This is a TNW homepage replica using HTML, CSS3 and media queriers.